This section provides information on impact analysis, including:

 Further information about the information an impact statement should contain is in the Treasury's Guide to Cabinet's Impact Analysis Requirements.

-Independent quality assurance, by the authoring agency or the Treasury's Regulatory Quality Team, must be undertaken on all impact statements using specified assessment criteria.
-If the quality assurance is undertaken by the authoring agency, it must be done by a person or group not directly involved in preparing the impact statement.
-A statement on the quality of the impact analysis must be provided in the Cabinet paper.
+Independent quality assurance, by the authoring agency or the Treasury's Regulatory Quality Team, must be undertaken on all regulatory impact assessments using specified assessment criteria.
+If the quality assurance is undertaken by the authoring agency, it must be done by a person or group not directly involved in preparing the regulatory impact assessment.
+A statement on the quality of the impact analysis must be provided in the Cabinet paper (i.e. The Treasury Regulatory Quality Team considers that the regulatory impact assessment meets the quality assurance criteria).
+This is discussed further in the section on impact analysis requirements for Cabinet papers below.

 The Treasury may advise the Minister of Finance and the Minister for Regulatory Reform of any regulatory proposal that does not meet the impact analysis requirements.
 Significant regulatory proposals that do not meet the impact analysis requirements, but that are agreed to, will be subject to a post-implementation review.